VillePajala/hoitohuone-zenni/.documentation/hoitohuone-zenni-software-specifications.md

 # Software Requirements Specification (SRS)

 ## **1. System Design**
-The system is a **multi-page website** designed to introduce an energy healer’s services, provide essential information, and facilitate appointment booking.
+The system is a **multi-page website** designed to introduce an energy healer's services, provide essential information, and facilitate appointment booking.
 The system is structured to support **future enhancements** such as a custom booking system and blog functionality.

 ## **2. Architecture Pattern**
 - The website follows a **Single Page Application (SPA)** approach.